ricosr/retrieval_chatbot/README.md

 ## other introduction:
 * if you use the way of server to start it, you can use reterival_client.py as client, client_example.py is an example
 * control.py is the interface module, if you do not use server, you can build a agent object of class Agent, and use the function `agent.api("utterance")` to get answer and score.
-You also use it through command window by `agent.start_cmd()`
+You also can use it through command window by `agent.start_cmd()`